Atlantic Canada Studies

 Future career opportunities:

-You may be employed by government, non-governmental organizations, universities, museums and cultural organizations, research companies, or businesses requiring knowledge of Atlantic Canada.
+You may be employed by the government, non-governmental organizations, universities, museums, and cultural organizations, research companies, or businesses requiring knowledge of Atlantic Canada.
 Here are some other possible career paths:

 - Policy analyst